What is Extrusion Process?

 Extrusion molding is a relatively straightforward process.
-As I mentioned earlier, it uses compressive force at a workpiece, and it does by using a piston or plunger.
+As I mentioned earlier, it uses compressive force on a workpiece, and it does by using a piston or plunger.
 Let’s go through the entire extrusion process.

 This can be a bit boresome, but bear with me, and it will be worth it.

-You might wonder, what is an extrusion press?
+You might wonder what is an extrusion press?
 It can be picturized as a piston-cylinder device used to place metal in a cylinder and pushed by a piston.

 Moving forward, we need to push the billet ahead towards the die.
 To do that, a compressive force has to be applied by a plunger fitted into the press.

 The die-in through which the metal is supposed to flow is small in size compared to the cross-section.
-The applied compressive force plays the key role as it allows the work metal to flow through the die and covert into the preferred shape.
+The applied compressive force plays a key role as it allows the work metal to flow through the die and covert into the preferred shape.